Per-Bast

 buˈʀistiʔ (ME)

-ʔuˈβestə → bu’ísti:t [buʔísti:t or buʔístiat (Osing) béstʰe, ʔuˈβestə (LE) ,
+ʔuˈβestə → bu’ísti:t [buʔísti:t or buʔístiat (Osing) béstʰe, ʔuˈβestə (LE),

-uˈβastʰə (Greco-Romen)
+uˈβastʰə (LP-Greco-Romen)

-(Peust) → ubísti (Later) ;
+(Peust) → ubísti (Later);

 Meaning: She of the perfume or ointment jar (𓅡𓋴 bAs ointment jar), She of fire (𓃀𓋴𓊮 bs fire)